Gene-Tangt/neuropsych_vlm_bench/README.md

 * **`get_dataset.py`** - Dataset retrieval script. *See instructions below for downloading the dataset.*
 * **`run_all.py`** - Main execution script for running the models used in the paper on the provided datasets.
+* **`generate_result_figures.py`** - Script for generating result figures like those from the original paper (Supplementary Figure S2 and S3) from results CSV files.
+This also runs permutation tests used in the paper to compare the models.

 * **`demo_openai.ipynb`** - Jupyter notebook demonstrating usage. *See end-to-end walkthrough here*

 See `extra_info.txt` for more information on other files in the repository.